Fragment objects

 class Fragment

-Fragment objects are used to hold geometry data of molecules and structures with periodic boundary conditions.
+Fragment objects are used to hold geometry data of molecules and structures, along with their boundary conditions.

-Fragments can be defined by direct setting of the object attributes, or by reading in from XYZ ('.xyz'), ChemShell punch ('.pun') or chemical JSON ('.json') files as follows:
+Fragments can be defined by direct setting of the object attributes, or by reading in from XYZ ('.xyz'), ChemShell punch ('.pun') or chemical JSON ('.cjson') files as follows:

 h2o = Fragment(coords='water.xyz')